SFTP is reliable, widely available, and easy to reason about. It is also not always the fastest way to move a directory with thousands of small files.

 It also uses temporary archive files for regular SFTP host transfers.
 Voltius cleans those up after the transfer, but the remote host still needs enough temporary space for the archive while the transfer is running.

 That is why this remains a setting.
-If you are working with a minimal system, a restricted shell, or a host where temporary space is tight, you can turn it off and fall back to recursive SFTP.
+On a host where temporary space is tight, or when you simply want predictable per-file behavior, you can turn it off and always use recursive SFTP.

 Why it fits Voltius